 Roasting the eggplant rather than frying it makes this dish much lighter and less oily that what we’re used to.
 Fresh tomato sauce raises the flavor level of this recipe enormously; but it’s still delicious with bottled sauce.
-Serve with a big beautiful salad and a loaf of crusty bread for a main course or cut smaller pieces and serve as an appetizer.
-You can also double or triple this recipe and either serve it to a larger crowd or freeze it for future use.
-I like to keep one on hand in case my grandchildren pay me a surprise visit for dinner!
+Serve with a big beautiful salad and a loaf of crusty bread.
+You can also double or triple this recipe for a large crowd.
+It’s great to have individual portions prepared that you can wrap and freeze.
+Surprise company- take out as many as you need, defrost and reheat.

 Prep time: 20 minutes

 By July 23, 2014Published:

 - 1/3 cup olive oil

 - 2 large eggplants

 - 2 cups tomato sauce

 - 1 cup basil leaves washed and chopped

 - 1/4 cup unflavored bread crumbs can use gf crumbs